 But after having discussed so much, will this measure eliminate all the black money in the economy?
 The answer simply would be a confirmative NO as it has been seen that the black money is stored in various forms other than cash (such as gold, jewellery, assets, etc) and as per A 2012 report prepared by the National Institute of Financial Management – on unaccounted income – found that cash was the least preferred option for storing unaccounted wealth

 Measures by the Government to control black money

 - One of the first cabinet decisions taken by the government was to set up SIT (Special Investigation Team) on Black Money

 - The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, came into force on July 1, 2015, under which the tax rate imposed was 60%

-- Further upon the leaks of Panama Papers, the government constituted a Multi-Agency Group (MAG) comprising officers of the Central Board of Direct Taxes, Reserve Bank of India, Enforcement Directorate and Financial Intelligence Unit.
+- Further upon the leaks of the Panama Papers, the government constituted a Multi-Agency Group (MAG) comprising officers of the Central Board of Direct Taxes, Reserve Bank of India, Enforcement Directorate, and Financial Intelligence Unit.

 - Lok Sabha recently has passed the Benami Transaction Bill, 2015 which is an anti-black money measure that aims to seize unknown property and prosecute those indulging in such activities.

 - This year the government has amended its DTAA’s and is in negotiations with some other countries

 - It is also under negotiations with the authorities in Switzerland in signing Automatic Exchange of Information (AEOI)